About

 iMMAP Bangladesh — Dhaka, Bangladesh

-Led a team producing seven comprehensive analysis reports tracking the pandemic's cascading impacts using DEEP — an AI-enabled secondary data analysis platform.
+Led a team producing seven comprehensive analysis reports tracking the pandemic's cascading impacts, deploying the DEEP platform for AI-enabled secondary data classification and analysis.

 Crisis Information Analyst